RichardHightower/art_hug_08/docs/art_08_org.md

 ```

 **Why inspect?** When predictions look wrong, check if model and tokenizer match.
 Transformers now warns about mismatches!
+In 2025, processors now support multimodal efficiently with unified APIs.

 ### Customizing Pipelines: Modern Approach